alexkisielewicz/travel-shutter/README.md

 # Possible future development

-If I had more time or decide to develop app further I would add/improve following functionalities that I moved to [Future enhancements](https://github.com/alexkisielewicz/photo-adventures/issues?q=label%3A%22future+enhancement%22+) column on project board:
+If I had more time or decide to develop app further I would add/improve following functionalities:

-- [#29](https://github.com/alexkisielewicz/photo-adventures/issues/29) Similar posts recommendation to suggest user next read
-- [#34](https://github.com/alexkisielewicz/photo-adventures/issues/34) Post list by category
-- [#35](https://github.com/alexkisielewicz/photo-adventures/issues/35) Post list by author
-- [#40](https://github.com/alexkisielewicz/photo-adventures/issues/40) File size/format/dimension validation of uploaded images
-- [#41](https://github.com/alexkisielewicz/photo-adventures/issues/41) Featured post - functionality that allows admin to mark selected post as featured and highlight it on main page.
+- Tags in posts: At the moment user can only add tags as a string with words separated with commas.
+In the future I would change backend post model field to be many-to-many field.
+This would allow apply additional functionalities to the app like searching posts by tag and display tagged posts.
+- Authentication: At the moment app uses simple authentication with username and password.
+To make it more secure and usefull I would introduce e-mail registration with e-mail confirmation and password recovery option.
+- Image optimization: It would be good idea to automatically process uploaded images to optimize their filesize, that would be more efficient for the image hosting and api requests.

 # Credits